Moir (surname)

 The earliest Moir of record was one Adam de la More.
 In 1213, King John of England sent Adam de la More to the King of Scotland with a gift of gyrfalcons.
 It looks as if he and perhaps others of his name settled in Scotland.

 In the County of Rubislaw, Gilchrist More was one of the Barons who swore fidelity to Edward I in 1296.
-Gilcrist More is said to have incurred the wrath of Sir Walter Cumyn but later married his daughter and secured the lands of Rowallan Castle near Kilmarnock in Ayershire.
+Gilcrist More is said to have incurred the wrath of Sir Walter Cumyn but later married his daughter and secured the lands of Rowallan Castle near Kilmarnock in Ayrshire.
 Gilcrist's granddaughter, Elizabeth Mure of Rowallan married the future King Robert II in 1346.
 The heiress of Polkellie, Janet More, in the time of David II married Sir Adam Muir of Rowalian.

 By the end of that century, when Edward I was dealing with the Scots about the succession of the Scottish Crown, there were a considerable number of De la Mores, including an Adam de la More in Ayrshire and Lanarkshire.

 A century later, when the Laird of Rowallan gets a confirmation charter from King Robert the Third, he is designated Sir Adam More, Knight; but it is in the same year (1391) that the first transmutation of the name takes place into "Mure," in a charter of pension granted to the King's uncle Andrew Mure, he being a brother of Elizabeth More of Rowallan.
 After this date, the common spelling of the name is Muir or Mure.
 Reginald (or Ranald) de la More was a Knight for Robert I of Scotland (Robert the Bruce).
 King Robert made de la More Chamberlain of Scotland in 1329.
 He held the office until his death in 1341.
 The Bruce gave his Chamberlain de la More considerable estates in various parts of Scotland, one being that of Abercorn in Linlithgow; another being the Thanage of Formartyn, which included a greater part of Aberdeenshire.
 One of the Chamberlain's sons was Sir William More of Abercorn, and another was Gilchrest More.

 Robert the Bruce and Reginald de la More were Templars when in 1307 King Phillippe le Bel of France arrested and executed many Knights in Paris.
 Two years later the Pope excommunicated Robert the Bruce reportedly for murdering John Comyn in a Scottish church.
 The Pope then went on to excommunicate all of the Bruce's noblemen.
 Finally, the entire realm of Scotland went under papal interdict.
 The pope's actions left the Catholic churches of Scotland free to support the Templars.
 As a result, a substantial number of Knights sought refuge in Scotland.
 When Robert the Bruce died in 1329, having never served God on a Crusade, he left commands that his heart be taken on a Crusade.